clamalo/harpnet/README.md

 - **Attention gates in the decoder steps of the network:** Attention gates on the spatial tensors from across the network before the skip connection help the network focus on the most relevant parts of the input features.
 They allow the model to dynamically weigh the importance of different spatial locations, enhancing the ability to capture important structures and patterns in the data.
 By selectively highlighting relevant features and suppressing irrelevant ones, attention mechanisms reduce noise and irrelevant information.
 This results in cleaner and more accurate output predictions, especially in complex tasks like precipitation downscaling.
 The decoder reconstructs the high-resolution output using features from the encoder.
 Attention gates can improve the fusion of these features by assigning higher weights to the more informative encoder features, leading to better feature integration and more precise reconstructions.

-Dropout layers were added in the decoder steps with decreasing dropout rates with increasing spatial complexity up the UNet, from 0.5 in the bottom of the model to 0.1 in the final decoder step before the output convolution.
+- **Dropout Layers:** Dropout layers were added in the decoder steps with decreasing dropout rates with increasing spatial complexity up the UNet, from 0.5 in the bottom of the model to 0.1 in the final decoder step before the output convolution.
 Dropout layers are incorporated in the decoder steps of the HARPNET architecture to enhance the model's generalization ability and prevent overfitting.
+No dropout layers were included in the encoder steps to ensure that no spatial information or extracted features are lost.

 ## Data
 HARPNET was trained using CONUS404, a 4km reanalysis dataset over CONUS prepared by the NOAA.
 CONUS404 was created by dynamically downscaling hourly native ERA5 data from ~25km to ~4km using WRF.

 The input data was constructed by interpolating the 4km 3-hourly summed CONUS404 data to a 0.25-degree reference grid, emulating the input conditions of a global model like the GFS or ECMWF (or their ensemble counterparts).

 Hourly precipitation data from 0z October 1, 1979 through 23z September 30, 2022 was used in the creation of HARPNET.
 This hourly data was summed into 3-hourly chunks, since HARPNET predicts 3-hourly precipitation.
-These 3-hourly chunks were from 0-3z, 3-6z, 6-9z, etc.

-The training and test sets were generated using a random 20% train/test split.
+These 3-hourly chunks were from 0-3z, 3-6z, 6-9z, etc. The training and test sets were generated using a random 20% train/test split.
 Consistent random seeding was employed in numpy, pytorch, and Python's random package to ensure consistent train/test splits across patches and across different runs.

-HARPNET is trained to predict 64x64 target grid patches at 0.0625 degree resolution.
+HARPNET is trained to predict 64x64 target grid patches at 0.0625 degree resolution, exactly 1/4th the grid spacing of a 0.25 degree model so that the edges of the coarse and fine grids can be perfectly aligned.
 These patches can be stitched together to downscale large areas at a time while remaining computationally efficient.
-The input grids were cropped to give a 0.25 degree buffer around the target grids to ensure no information was lost around the edges of the domain.
+The input grids were cropped to give a 0.25 degree buffer around the target grids to ensure no information was lost around the edges of each domain.

 ## Training
 HARPNET was trained on a 2023 M2 Max MacBook Pro.
 The following hyperparameters were used:
 - Optimizer: Adam
-- Learning rate: 1e-3
+- Learning rate: 1e-4
 - Batch size: 64
 - Epochs: 20

 After each epoch, the model and optimizer states were saved as checkpoints.

 ## HARPNET Ensemble
 HARPNET was trained to be able to have an ensemble component, as well (HARPNET-E).
-By treating each epoch checkpoint state dict as a different member, HARPNET-E accounts for uncertainty in the downscaling process and can create an ensemble of solutions from a single deterministic input.
+By treating each epoch checkpoint state dictionary as a different member, HARPNET-E accounts for uncertainty in the downscaling process and can create an ensemble of solutions from a single deterministic input.
 Some members are more skillful than others, but the ensemble mean has proven to be more skillful than any given individual member.

 ## Future Work
 - Upgrading from 0.0625 degree resolution to 0.03125 degree resolution